bruceravel/demeter/documentation/Athena/plot/etc.rst

    A number of special plots and other plotting features are provided for visualizing particular aspects of your data.
-The plot types described below are all available from the Plot menu.
+The plot types described below are all available from the :guilabel:`Plot` menu.

 **Quad plot**
     The quad plot is the default plot that gets made when data are